gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 This is an understandable mistake, because it works on Knowledge tests.

-You might become more musical by whacking-away at a piano.
-And surely it's better to jam randomly than to avoid touching the keys until you've learned all of music theory.
-But whacking-away is mostly a good way to build bad habits
+For example, you can't get better at the piano without playing.
+But after some early gains, you're unlikely to become more musical by just whacking-away at a piano.
+It's better to jam randomly than to avoid touching the keys until you've learned all of music theory.
+But whacking-away is mostly a good way to build bad habits.

-Actually mastering a Skill requires [INTENTION][1].
+Actually mastering a skill requires [focused and intentional practice][1].

-Practice is most useful when you target a specific aspect of a skill.
+It is better to do fewer questions with more focus than many questions for no reason.

-And then you must think about whether it helped and if you could do it better.
-This metacognition is hard work, but it is better to do fewer questions with more focus than many questions for no reason.
+When you do fewer questions with less time pressure, you allow yourself to objectively notice what you're doing while you're doing it.
+Then you can use those observations to change your behavior, which changing your behavior is the only way to change your score.

 ## Make Helpful (not Lazy) Takeaways